 - Max.
 Speed: up to 1 GB/s

-- Payment Types: Credit cards, Paypal, Bitcoin, others coming soon
+- Payment Types: Credit cards, Paypal, Bitcoin, and others coming soon

 - Account sharing: Yes

 Tweaknews is a Dutch Usenet provider that offers a Highwinds news feed.
 They are one of the faster providers in Europe, and they have one of the best completion rates in the industry.
-Their block account are quite popular.
+Their block accounts are quite popular.
 For example, their “100GB Block Package” costs only €13 (euros).
-However, please note that the download speeds for block account is capped at 100 Mpb/s.
+However, please note that the download speeds for block accounts are capped at 100 Mpb/s.